allons42/e-Biota/README.md

 ## Installation

-Conda is recommended to install eBiota in an virtual environment.
+We recommend installing eBiota in an virtual environment with conda.

 ```bash
 # Download latest version of eBiota